thetokyogourmet 10 months ago

 JJ about 1 year ago

-Justeat about 1 year ago
+Justeat over 1 year ago

 Any recommendation for sake bar in Tokyo (can include food and not include food as well.)